xwiz/flutterwave-php/readme.md

 # Flutterwave-PHP
-The Flutterwave PHP library allows you to write php code to consume Flutterwaves APIs
+The Flutterwave PHP library allows you to write php code to consume Flutterwaves APIs.
+You can sign up for a Flutterwave account at [https://flutterwave.com](https://flutterwave.com)

 ## Flutterwave Services
 - Account Payment